space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 - Examine now shows what people have in their hands. *Contributed by T-Stalker*
 - Vox plushie.

-- Gas tanks can be inserted into canisters. *Contributed by Vera*
+- Gas tanks can be inserted into canisters. *Contributed by Zumorica*
 - Smoking actually makes you inhale nicotine/THC reagents and you can snuff them out.
 - Dual-Port air vent.